lalvarezguillen/monerod-node-vps/README.md

-### Creates a public monero node on a VPS
+### Creates a public Monero node on a VPS

 The purpose of this project is to simplify the creation and maintenance of **public** Monero nodes on virtual private servers.
 Where maintenance involves the following tasks:

-* Upgrading monero version.
+* Upgrading Monero version.
 * Enabling, disabling and updating flags passed to `monerod`.
 * Extending disk space allocated to store the blockchain.